zaktech96/vsionboard/README.md

 ## 2. Setup via CLI

+1. Make sure Docker Desktop / Orbstack is running

-1. Once you have your keys ready, create your project locally by running:
+2. Using your previous saved info (github repo URL and API keys), create your project locally by running:
    ```bash
    npx @codeandcreed/create-titan@latest my-app
    ```

-2. Follow the prompts to configure your project:
+3. Follow the prompts to configure your project.
+The CLI will:
-   - Choose between local development or production database
-   - If using local development, the CLI will:
+   1. Clone the project template
-     1. Start a local Supabase instance
+   2. Initialize a local Supabase instance
-     2. Sync the database schema with your Prisma schema
+   3. Start the database (this might take a few minutes on first run)
-     3. Set up all required tables and relationships
+   4. Create all required database tables
-   - If using production, enter your API keys as prompted and it will automatically create the tables in your production database

-Done.
-Your project should've now been pushed to your github repo, and all the tables should've been created in Supabase ✅

-As a security measure, you should also go to your Supabase dashboard and enable RLS for all your tables.
+   5. Generate TypeScript types for your database schema
+   6. Configure your environment variables

+Done!
+Your project will be:
+- Pushed to your GitHub repo ✅
+- Your local Supabase instance should now be running ✅
+- You're ready for local development ✅

-If you're running a local supabase container, you can access your local Supabase Studio at http://127.0.0.1:54323 to view and play with your local test database to verify your app's features are working correctly.
+You can access your local Supabase Studio at http://127.0.0.1:54323 to:
+- View your database tables
+- Run SQL queries
+- Manage your data

 ## 3. Developing your app locally